10 Things You Didn’t Know About David Crosby

 A Proud Donor, and We're Not Talking Blood

-In the late '90s, Crosby helped fellow rocker Melissa Etheridge and her then-partner Julie Cypher become parents, two times, through the process of artificial insemination.
+In the late '90s, Crosby helped fellow rocker Melissa Etheridge and her then-partner Julie Cypher become parents, twice, through the process of artificial insemination.
 At the time of their birth, the identity of the donor was anonymous, but Etheridge later revealed in 2000 that their friend Crosby had been the benefactor.
-(You can see the official press conference right here.)

 Jim Morrison Taught Him What NOT to Say to Janis Joplin

-David Crosby was once at a party with Jim Morrison and Janis Joplin, and witnessed Jim telling Joplin he didn't feel she could sing the blues.
+David Crosby was once at a party with Jim Morrison and Janis Joplin, and witnessed Morrison telling Joplin that he didn't feel she could sing the blues.
 This was not received well.
-Janis picked up a bottle of Jim Beam and broke it on Morrison's forehead.
+Janis – who shared a bill at Woodstock with Crosby Stills Nash and Young – picked up a bottle of Jim Beam and broke it on Morrison's forehead.
 Now that's some spunk!

 'Wooden Ships' Was Secretly Written With an Airplane Captain

-Crosby co-wrote 'Wooden Ships' on his boat with both Stephen Stills and Jefferson Airplane's Paul Kantner, the latter of whom could not be credited at the time for legal reasons.
-The politically-charged number was written as the Vietnam War was in full swing, and is one of the most socially conscious songs in the CSN catalog.
+Crosby co-wrote "Wooden Ships" on his boat with both Stephen Stills and Jefferson Airplane's Paul Kantner, the latter of whom could not be credited at the time for legal reasons.
+The politically charged number was written as the Vietnam War was in full swing, and was one of the most socially conscious songs in the Crosby Stills and Nash catalog.